How do I claim back tax under the Construction Industry Scheme (CIS)?

 There is more information on the CIS on our website.

 When will a refund be due?

-Where tax is deducted under CIS and you are on a lower income, a refund will normally arise because of the expenses of the trade and because you will normally have personal allowances available.
+Where tax is deducted under the CIS and you are on a lower income, a refund will normally arise because of the expenses of the trade and because you will normally have personal allowances available.

-You can check our self-employment section for guidance on the types of expenses that you may be able claim in your tax return.
+You can check our self-employment section for guidance on the types of expenses that you may be able to claim in your tax return.
 The general rule is that any expenses must be wholly and exclusively incurred in relation to your work.